reinteractive-open/installfest_guides/source/guides/installfest/getting_started.md

 <%= simple_format post.body %>
 ```

-In our `show.html.erb` file we want to insert the code to put our partial into our show view.
+In our `show.html.erb` file we want to add in the partial that we just created.

 Insert the code: `<%= render partial: @post %>` to make it look like: